rixx/books.rixx.de/data/reviews/robert-harris/vaterland/index.md

   text: So you like alternate history where the Nazis won the war?
 - book: josef-pieper/no-one-could-have-known
   text: See how real people arranged themselves with the Nazi rule.
+- book: sophia-mcdougall/romanitas
+  text: Instead of Nazis winning the war, Rome never losing any war.
 review:
   date_read:
   - 2013-08-01